htrc/scwared-native-american-authored-works/workset/README.md

 # `native-authored-works.csv`

 This is a simple CSV file listing the volume ID and some additional metadata for each volume in the workset.
 The CSV file may be edited by removing and adding volume, and the edited file may used as the basis for a new workset.
-The full CSV file or simply a text file with a list of volume IDs may be uploaded to <insert-link-here> to create a new workset.
+The full CSV file or simply a text file with a list of volume IDs may be uploaded to <https://analytics.hathitrust.org/uploadworkset> to create a new workset.

 The columns in the CSV file are: